 On the topic of email, consider adopting Salesforce Chatter to eliminate time consuming email communications.
 For example, if you’re a nonprofit org with chapters across the country, you might rely on email to quickly disseminate information to your constituents.
 But information relayed via email is frequently lost or left unopened.
 Chatter helps you funnel important information or files through the proper channels where it’s easily searchable and accessed for immediate reference.

 Stay updated, not inundated

 As a nonprofit professional during this unprecedented time, you’re likely being inundated with information from many different outlets.
 Using Chatter, you can stay updated on the projects and initiatives you need to follow without having to search for it.
 You can also tailor the information you receive via your personal Chatter digest, which will compile updates from groups that you belong to, records you need to follow, or colleagues with whom you frequently collaborate.

 Chatter is a quick and easy way to build a community forum.
 So why wouldn’t you want to use Chatter?
 That’s all it is — a community forum.
 It’s just a way for users to share messages.
 So if you want your online community to be more — for example, if you want users to be able to view and manipulate Salesforce data or be able to access a donation page or if you want a hub for sharing knowledge — you’ll have to look at other tools.

-If you've ever used the Power of Us Hub, you've experienced a Salesforce Community in action.
-Salesforce Community Cloud was originally built to connect companies with customers, employees, or partners.
-For nonprofits, Communities can connect people (volunteers, constituents) who don’t work for a nonprofit with the nonprofit directly.
+If you've ever used the Power of Us Hub, you've experienced a Salesforce Experience Cloud in action.
+Salesforce Experience Cloud was originally built to connect companies with customers, employees, or partners.
+For nonprofits, Experience Cloud can connect people (volunteers, constituents) who don’t work for a nonprofit with the nonprofit directly.
 This is especially useful for nonprofits that support a large membership as it maintains a feedback loop that can provide resources and help.
-Salesforce Communities can be used if your org is looking to:
+Salesforce Experience Cloud can be used if your org is looking to: